PATHWAYS TO SELF

 〰️ Self Realization 〰️

-Self Awareness 〰️ Self Trust 〰️ Self Discipline 〰️ Self-ish 〰️ Self Acceptance 〰️ Self Expression 〰️ Self Compassion 〰️ Self Belief 〰️ Self Realization 〰️
+Self Awareness 〰️ Self Trust 〰️ Self Discipline 〰️ Self-ish 〰️ Self Compassion 〰️ Self Expression 〰️ Self Compassion 〰️ Self Belief 〰️ Self Realization 〰️

 Sunlight reflecting on the surface of water, creating a pattern of light and dark lines.